JacobV2001/Artificial-Intelligence-Projects/Sudoku_Solver/README.md

 ## Algorithm Descriptions:

 ### 1. Backtracking:
-Backtracking is a classic algorithmic approach for solving contraint satisfaction problems.
+Backtracking is a classic algorithmic approach for solving constraint satisfaction problems.
 It uses depth-first search to explore all possibilities and backtracks when a conflict occurs.
 This algorithm guarantees that a solution is found if one exists but can often be slow for larger scale puzzles and take more time if intensive recursion is needed.

 **Performance Insight**:
 Backtracking performed well solving all 10/10 puzzles within a short amount of time.
-This showing that even in a 9x9 grid with multiple different possibilites, it proved to be a viable and the best algorithm to use for solving the puzzles.
+This showing that even in a 9x9 grid with multiple different possibilities, it proved to be a viable and the best algorithm to use for solving the puzzles.

 ### 2. Hill Climbing:
 Hill Climbing is a local search algorithm that works but iteratively selecting the next best step, chooses the step that has the least amount of conflicts given a small subset of options, until it arrives at a solution.
 It is also very prone to getting stuck at local optima or maximum.

 **Performance Insight**:
 In our case, we saw that the Hill Climbing algorithm had the worst time entirely and was only able to solve the puzzle once leading to the assumption that it is not a viable algorithm for solving sudoku.
-This most likely occured to it getting stuck inside a local optima and was unable to get out.
+This most likely occurred to it getting stuck inside a local optima and was unable to get out.

 ### 3. Simulated Annealing:
-Simulated Annealing is a probabilistic algorithm inspired by therodynamics.
+Simulated Annealing is a probabilistic algorithm inspired by thermodynamics.
 This follows the same idea as cooling metals which allows for less than optimal moves to be accepted to over come local optima; then as the temperature (alpha) cools, it gradually moves towards finding the global solution.

 **Performance Insight**:
 Simulated Annealing solved 8 out of 10 puzzles with a time slightly slower than backtracking.
 That being said, it's ability to overcome local optima allowed it to overcome the struggles Hill Climbing faced and cooling function allowed it to explore the search space quickly and easily.
 This also seemed to be a good alternative given you created a restart function to always find a solution.